 Nonetheless, I believe KLM currently has nine Boeing 777s that have the KLM Asia branding, and you’ll find them operating routes globally.
 Nowadays, KLM operates 4-5x weekly flights between Amsterdam and Taipei, which is the extent of the carrier’s service to Taiwan.

 Frankly I’m not sure why KLM maintains its KLM Asia subsidiary nowadays, since it doesn’t serve much purpose anymore.
-Is it maintained because it would be more effort to get rid of it?
+Is it maintained because it would take more effort to get rid of it?
 Is it maintained to reflect the carrier’s large network to Asia?
 Is it maintained in the event that similar restrictions are introduced in the future?
 I always like think that OMAAT readers collectively know just about everything, so I’m curious if anyone has any insights on that.

 Bottom line